 Whenever you come across a great deal in a store or elsewhere, there is always thought about whether it’s too good to be true.
 Is there a catch that they’re unaware of and will only find out about once they’ve purchased?

 When they do find out that there is a snag, your customers feel angry and cheated.
 It also goes a long way to help decide if they’ll return to that store or not.
 That’s what can happen if you’re attempting to reduce buyer hesitation but from the wrong angle.
 It can also go right.

 Let’s say, for example, that you’re an accredited agent for a TV cable company.
 You could offer free installation services so that your customer doesn’t have to install it themselves.
-If you’re a retailer who sells laptops instead, you could suggest to set it up in-store before your customer takes it home.
-Alternatively, if you stock cameras, you could offer free training for customers so they can feel confident when they use it for the first time.
+If you’re a retailer who sells laptops instead, you could suggest setting it up in-store before your customer takes it home.
+Alternatively, if you stock cameras, you could offer free training for customers so they can feel confident when they use them for the first time.

-As you’ll note, all the above pertain to products which require some form of involvement from your customer.
+As you’ll note, all the above pertain to products that require some form of involvement from your customer.
 By adding support for such a product, you’re able to reduce buyer hesitation.